qiulang/qiulang.github.io/reading-list.md

 4. Kon Tiki Voyage
 5. Burton: A Biography of Sir Richard Francis Burton
 6. The man who loved China 可以算
-7. Explorers of the Nile: The Triumph and Tragedy of a Great Victorian Adventure